Tanguay-Lab/Manuscripts/Garcia_et_al_(2018)_Environ_Health_Persp/README.md

 ## Citation
 Please cite the following if you use information or files from this repository:
 <br><br><br>
 Garcia GR, Shankar P, Dunham CL, Garcia A, La Du JK, Truong L, Tilton SC, and Tanguay RL.
 (2018).
-Signaling events downstream of AHR activation that contribute to toxic responses: The functional role of an AHR-dependent long noncoding RNA (slincR) using the zebrafish model.
-Environmental Health Perspectives.
-126(11): 117002. doi:[10.1289/EHP3281](https://doi.org/10.1289/EHP3281).
+Signaling events downstream of AHR activation that contribute to toxic responses: The functional role of an AHR-dependent long noncoding RNA (*slincR*) using the zebrafish model. *Environmental Health Perspectives*. **126**(11): 117002. doi:[10.1289/EHP3281](https://doi.org/10.1289/EHP3281).

 <br>